 A product pick list option allows customers to add an additional product while viewing another product.
 This can be used to upsell related products and add-ons or to bundle products together.

 Rules and SKUs

-Product lists can use option rule logic to trigger price changes, product image changes, and shipping weight changes.
-When creating the product list option, you can set up automated shipping weight and inventory changes, as well as opt to add the cost of an add-on item to the product's original price.
+Product pick lists can use option rule logic as well as SKU product data to trigger price changes, product image changes, and shipping size/weight changes.
+When creating the product pick list option, you can set up automated shipping weight and inventory changes, and optionally add the cost of the add-on item to the parent product's original price.

-When would I use a product list option?
+When would I use a product pick list option?

 Upselling Related Products

-Product lists can be used to upsell related or complementary products.
-For example, if one of your products was a book, you could use a product list option to offer another book by the same author.
-You could even combine it with a price change rule to make an offer like "Add another book by John Smith, save 30%!"
+Product pick lists can be used to upsell related or complementary products.
+For example, if one of your products was a book, you could use a product pick list option to offer another book by the same author.
+You could even combine it with a price change rule or SKU product data to make an offer like "Add another book by John Smith, save 30%!".